Domain-Generalizable Multiple-Domain Clustering: Method

-\paragraph{Multiple clustering heads} Clustering is inherently unstable, especially when dealing with many classes or high-dimensional datasets.
-Several authors have proposed using feature selection \cite{solorio2020review,shaham2022deep,lindenbaum2021differentiable} to improve clustering capabilities by removing nuisance features in tabular data.
+{5. \em Multiple clustering heads:} Clustering is inherently unstable, especially when dealing with many classes or high-dimensional datasets.
+Several authors have proposed using feature selection \citep{solorio2020review,shaham2022deep,lindenbaum2021differentiable} to improve clustering capabilities by removing nuisance features in tabular data.
 We are interested in stabilizing clustering performance on diverse high-dimensional image data.
 Therefore, we propose training multiple clustering heads simultaneously and selecting a reliable head based on an unsupervised criterion.
-This allows us to handle many categories and overcome the instability that stems from the clustering heads weights' initialization.
-For more details about the source of randomization between heads, please see appendix~\ref{ssec:rand_heads}.
+This allows us to handle many categories and overcome the instability that stems from random weight initialization.
+For more details about the source of randomization between heads, please see Appendix~\ref{ssec:rand_heads}.
 The number of clustering heads is denoted as $h$, hence the objective in Eq.~\ref{eq:train_head}, $\mathcal{L}$ can now be formulated as the average of the $h$ head specific losses:

-Next, we define the diversification of head $j$ as:
+Next, we define the \textit{diversification} of head $j$ as:

 First, $argmax$ reduces the prediction $l_j(y|x)$ of the $j$-th head to a cluster index.
-Next, we use the $unique$ operator to extract the number of clusters that head $j$ predicts; this process is done using the entire dataset in parallel, i.e., there is no parameter update during this evaluation.
+Next, we use the operator $|.|$, which counts the number of distinct cluster predictions in the set of predictions by head $j$; this process is performed over the entire dataset without any parameter update.

 Due to high variability in the training procedure between heads, some are better than others; we leverage this variability by keeping only the most diversified heads (MDH).
 Two MDH are chosen out of $h$ clustering heads based on higher $dv_j$ values compared to the other heads.
 The heads with lower $dv_j$ are discarded, and we replace the weights of the non-MDH with a linear combination of the two MDH weights.
 Mathematically speaking, let us define $\theta_{2_i}$ as the weights of the $i$-th head, and let us assume that $j,k$ are the MDH indices; hence the weights of the non-MDH heads are overridden in the following manner: